 Pompeo Pushes Back Against House Efforts To Question State Department Officials

-Secretary of State Mike Pompeo is pushing back against calls from House Democrats who want to question several State Department officials as part of their impeachment inquiry of President Donald Trump.
+Secretary of State Mike Pompeo is pushing back against calls from House Democrats who want to question several State Department officials as part of their impeachment inquiry of President Trump.

 Pompeo accused House leaders via Twitter — and a letter to the House Foreign Affairs Committee — of seeking to "intimidate" and "bully" State Department employees.